Odinodin/data-frisk-reagent/README.md

 ### DataFriskShell

-This is what you see in the gif animation above.
+This is what you see in the animation above.
 This component renders as a single data navigation "shell" fixed to the bottom of the window.
 It can be expanded/hidden via a toggle at the bottom right hand corner of the screen.
-It's best when all the data you want to frisk is within scope within a single parent component.

 Example: